-- he/she is a fit and proper person to hold a licence;
+- they are a fit and proper person to hold a licence;

-- he/she has attained the age of 21 years;
+- they have attained the age of 21 years;

-- he/she has held a full driver's licence (not a provisional licence) granted to the applicant under Part III of the Road Traffic Act 1972 authorising him/her to drive a motor car for at least twelve months prior to the date of the application;
+- they have held a full driver's licence (not a provisional licence) granted to the applicant under Part III of the Road Traffic Act 1972 authorising them to drive a motor car for at least twelve months prior to the date of the application;

-- he/she can demonstrate adequate knowledge of the local area;
+- they can demonstrate adequate knowledge of the local area;

-- he/she has the right to work in the UK
+- they have the right to work in the UK

 - your DVLA Driving Licence (original - not a photocopy)